 Although humans are not a sought after meal for sharks, surfers can often be confused for tasty seals.
 And the shark likes to take test-bites before deciding whether or not to continue its attack.
 That first bite alone can be deadly.

 But sharks are also just a part of our ecosystem and can be a barometer for the health of our oceans.
 And as it turns out, sharks also have a few tricks up their jaws when it comes to saving energy.
 In turn, there are a few things that we could learn from the sharks - and even a number of ideas that we can borrow from them to act against climate change.
-With that, here are our 5 sustainable shark facts:

 The formula is essentially to use the best angle of dive to resurface and eat with using the least amount of energy.
 Genius!